 In the last blog I covered the gut hormone GLP-1.
 If you didn’t read that blog, check it out here because it will help.
 GLP-1 is a hormone secreted by different parts of the gut via different stimuli.
 It primarily senses the presence of nutrients and modulates gut motility.

 GLP-1 also plays a role in regulating insulin secretion and blood glucose levels.
-I’ve mentioned numerous times how important insulin and proper blood glucose regulation is to a healthy gut.
+I’ve mentioned numerous times how important insulin and proper blood glucose regulation are to a healthy gut.

 As it turns out, GLP-1 has a little help from another hormone.
 Bone secretes a hormone called osteocalcin that plays a role in nearly every function that GLP-1 performs.
 As a result, paying attention to both is important for both gut and overall health.